 Does the NAC product aid in regulatory compliance?

 2. Upfront costs.
 Are there any installation charges or initial training that will be required?
-Be sure to factor these into the calculation, on top of the price per endpoint (of course).
+Be sure to factor these into the calculation, on top of the price per endpoint -- of course.

 4. Staff time.
-While not a direct cost of buying NAC products, consider how much monitoring a NAC system requires.
+While not a direct cost of buying NAC products, consider how much monitoring an NAC system requires.
 Time will need to be set aside not only to learn the NAC system, but to manage it on an ongoing basis and respond to alerts.
 Even the best NAC systems will require staff to be trained so if problems occur, there will be people available to address the issues.